id-Software/DOOM-3-BFG/README.md

 	All 3 light types (point, spot, parallel/sun) are supported which means parallel lights (sun) use scene independent cascaded shadow mapping.
 * True internal 64 bit HDR lighting with filmic ACES tone mapping and gamma-correct rendering in linear RGB space
-* Enhanced Subpixel Morphological Antialiasing as a cheap alternative for MSAA.
+* Enhanced Subpixel Morphological Antialiasing as a cheap alternative for MSAA and that works well with HDR.
 For more information see "Anti-Aliasing Methods in CryENGINE 3" and the docs at http://www.iryoku.com/smaa/
 * Filmic post process effects like Chromatic Aberration and Dithering
 * Screen Space Ambient Occlusion http://graphics.cs.williams.edu/papers/SAOHPG12/ used to only dim down the Global Illumination contribution like in the Frostbite engine
 * Bink video playback through libbinkdec (thanks to Daniel Gibson) or FFmpeg (thanks to Carl Kenner)